eas342/iraf_and_idl_processing/README.md

  - Shift images to account for pointing errors
  - Rectify the spectra
  - Correct for bad pixels
- - Extract spectral with optimal extraction techniques This refereed paper describes the pipeline: <a href="http://adsabs.harvard.edu/abs/2014ApJ...783....5S">http://adsabs.harvard.edu/abs/2014ApJ...783....5S</a>
+ - Extract spectral with optimal extraction techniques.
+This refereed paper describes the pipeline: <a href="http://adsabs.harvard.edu/abs/2014ApJ...783....5S">http://adsabs.harvard.edu/abs/2014ApJ...783....5S</a>

 # Requirements